 A significant refresh of LaingBuisson’s comprehensive study into the mental health hospitals market.
+Third edition.
 Published 1 February 2018.
 (240pp)

 “The independent mental health hospitals sector is enjoying robust demand.
 Strong growth has returned to the market, with a remarkable 12% increase in sector revenues recorded in calendar 2015 and growth in calendar 2016 provisionally estimated at 4%, to reach £1.5 billion.
 Profitability is adequate and investment confidence is high, buoyed up by the entry of US-based Acadia Healthcare and UHS Healthcare into the UK market.
 Set against this positive picture, however, is that demand from the NHS is subject to a longer term ebb and flow as NHS commissioners use independent sector facilities to supplement NHS in-house provision, which remains most commissioners’ default choice.”

 Robust demand makes for strong revenue growth for independent mental health hospitals